Krv-Analytics/Thema/README.md

 $ python src/processing/projecting/projector.py -n 10 -d 0
 ```

 Notice, the driver is parameterized by 2 inputs `n_neighbors` or and `min_dist` (n,d respectively).
 We point you to the UMAP paper and documentation for a full description, but the basic idea is that these parameters change your view of "locality" when conducting a manifold based projection.
 Though UMAP advertises itself as a stucture preserving dimensionality reduction algorithm, the structure that you preserve can change quite signigicantly based on these two input parameters.
 Thus, we *reccomend* that you run a grid search over these input parameters, and explore the structure of your data set at various resolutions.
 These will allow you to generate a rich class of models, and we provide functionality for grouping these models into equivalency classes to make down stream analysis manageable.
-To run UMAP grid search, `cd` into the `scripts/` directory and **within a poetry shell** run the following command:
+To run a UMAP grid search, navigate to the `scripts` directory and **within a poetry shell** execute the script as follows:

 ```
+$ cd scripts/
 $ ./projection_grid_search.sh
 ```

-to script iteratively calls the `projection.py` over a parameter grid to populate `data/projections/UMAP/` with pickle files.
+to script iteratively calls the `projection.py` over a parameter grid to populate `data/projections/UMAP` with pickle files.
 Once again, our grid is defaulted in the script, but feel free to edit this as you like in the bash file.

 #### Modeling